Subscribe to Our Newsletter

 The ballot initiative process gives California citizens a way to propose laws and constitutional amendments without the support of the Governor or the Legislature.
 A simplified explanation of the initiative process follows.

 * One of the many responsibilities of the Attorney General is to prepare a title and summary for proposed initiative measures prior to the circulation of qualification petitions.
 State law requires a proponent to furnish the Attorney General's Office with the complete text of a proposed initiative measure for preparation of an official title and summary.
-The proposed measure must be submitted with a $200 filing fee, which is refunded if the measure qualifies for an election ballot.
+The proposed measure must be submitted with required certifications, and a $2000 filing fee, which is refunded if the measure qualifies for an election ballot.
+See FAQ #4 for a list of requirements.
 By law, the Attorney General's title and summary may not exceed 100 words.
-After preparation, the title and summary is submitted with the proposed initiative measure to the Secretary of State.
+After preparation, the title and summary is submitted with the proposed initiative measure to the Secretary of State .